 What are Cookies?

 A cookie is a small data file, often including a unique identifier, which is sent to your computer, mobile phone or tablet device (referred to in this policy as a “device”) by the web server so the website can recall information about your interactions on the website.
-The cookie will collect information relating to your use of our services, information about your device, e.g. the device’s IP address and browser type, broad location and, if you arrived at our site via a link from third party site, the URL of the linking page and how you arrived at our site.
+The cookie will collect information relating to your use of our services, information about your device, e.g. the device’s IP address and browser type, broad location and, if you arrived at our site via a link from a third-party site, the URL of the linking page and how you arrived at our site.
 If you have registered for any Services or you are a client, it may also collect your name and email address, which may be transferred to data processors for registered user or subscriber verification purposes.

 In addition to cookies, our Services may also use web beacons, page tags and web bugs.
 These are all types of technology implemented by websites or third-party ad servers to allow them to analyse your website use and help improve your experience of the Services.